September 6, 2025 (3mo ago) — last updated December 16, 2025 (5d ago)

 Couple conflict

-Attachment patterns reveal themselves most clearly in conflict.
+Attachment patterns show up most clearly during conflict.
 The same disagreement can unfold very differently depending on each partner’s style.
-One common dynamic is the anxious-avoidant cycle: one person pursues for closeness while the other withdraws to protect autonomy, creating a painful loop where neither gets their needs met.
+A common dynamic is the anxious-avoidant cycle: one person pursues closeness while the other withdraws to protect autonomy, creating a loop where neither partner gets their needs met.

 Example: